PhillipFitzsimmons/cordapp-rock-paper-scissors/README.md

 # Usage

 ## Running tests inside IntelliJ
+(I'm leaving this in verbatim, but this is a VS Code project now.
+On the other hand, nothing should prevent it from working in IntelliJ)
 We recommend editing your IntelliJ preferences so that you use the Gradle runner - this means that the quasar utils plugin will make sure that some flags (like ``-javaagent`` - see below) are set for you.